-Mr. Altman recently debuted with the Maggio Musicale Fiorentino as Mr. Gedge in Albert Herring.
-His 2015-16 performances also included joining Teatro dell’Opera di Roma for Weill’s Aufstieg und Fall der Stadt Mahagonny and Henze’s The Bassarids; debuting on 24 hours’ notice as Dritte Schäfer in Daphnewith the Hamburgische Staatsoper; a debut with West Edge Opera in Berkley, California as the Tierbändiger/Athlet in Lulu; and Il Mandarino in Turandot with the Pacific Symphony.
+Mr. Altman’s 2015-16 performances included a debut with the Maggio Musicale Fiorentino as Mr. Gedge in Albert Herring; joining Teatro dell’Opera di Roma for Weill’s Aufstieg und Fall der Stadt Mahagonny and Henze’s The Bassarids; filling in on 24 hours’ notice as Dritte Schäfer in Daphnewith the Hamburgische Staatsoper; a debut with West Edge Opera in Berkeley, California as the Tierbändiger/Athlet in Lulu; and Il Mandarino in Turandot with the Pacific Symphony.

 As a member of Theater Basel in the 2014-15 season, he performed six roles, including Tarquinius (The Rape of Lucretia), Schlemil/Hermann (Les contes d’Hoffmann), and Montano in a new production of Otello directed by Calixto Bieito.
 He was also featured in concert with the Sinfonieorchester Basel and the Strasbourg Philharmonic Orchestra.

-From 2012-2014, Zachary was a Principal Resident Artist at Opera San Jose, performing as Zurga (The Pearl Fishers), Count Di Luna (Il Trovatore), Dr. Falke (Die Fledermaus), Ford (Falstaff), Sharpless (Madama Butterfly) and the title roles in Don Giovanni and Gianni Schicchi.
+From 2012-2014, Zachary was a Principal Resident Artist at Opera San Jose, performing as Zurga (Les pêcheurs de perles), Count Di Luna (Il trovatore), Dr. Falke (Die Fledermaus), Ford (Falstaff), Sharpless (Madama Butterfly) and the title roles in Don Giovanni and Gianni Schicchi.
 In 2012 he debuted with Gotham Chamber Opera in a collaboration with MAYA and Company XIV called Orientale, and returned in 2013 for its production of Baden Baden 1927.
-In 2012 and 2013 Mr. Altman sang with the Caramoor Festival, as Vaudemont in Verdi’s Les Vêpres Siciliennes, Marullo in Rigoletto, and Astolfo in Lucrezia Borgia.
+In 2012 and 2013 Mr. Altman sang with the Caramoor Festival as Vaudemont in Verdi’s Les Vêpres Siciliennes, Marullo in Rigoletto, and Astolfo in Lucrezia Borgia.